 How to Automate AMI Backups & Cleanups, using AWS Lambda (Serverless), with EC2 Tags

-Is your Dev-ops or Infrastructure management team looking for options to cut costs and save time by eliminating human errors and the need for dedicated resources (like a standalone server) executing all tasks?
+Is your Dev-ops or Infrastructure management team looking for options for cloud cost optimization and save time by eliminating human errors and the need for dedicated resources (like a standalone server) executing all tasks?
 Look no further!
-Automating AMI backups and cleanups using AWS Lambda helps you solve the above predicament to the T. We’ve seen it put to good use, and thought we’ll bring it to you in this step-by-step guide.
+Automating AMI backups and cleanups using AWS Lambda helps you solve the above predicament to the T. We’ve seen it put to good use, and though we’ll bring it to you in this step-by-step guide.
 So, let’s get started!

 1. Setup IAM Permissions 2.
 Create Lambda Backup Function 3.
 Create Lambda Cleanup Function 4.
 Schedule Functions 5.
 Tagging EC2 InstanceLet’s now take a closer look at each of them with some demos and screenshots to make it easier.